6 Misconceptions about TDD – Part 1. TDD Brings Little Business Value and Isn’t Worth it

 The agenda of the article series “6 Misconceptions about TDD” is the following:

 - TDD brings little business value and isn’t worth it

 - We all understand the key laws of TDD in the same way

-- There is one right size for “baby steps”
+- There is one right granularity of steps in TDD

 - Mocks, mocks everywhere!
 There is nothing more